Table of Contents:

 - Carbonated beverages

 Try your best to get 64 ounces of water.
-Dehydration is very common after bariatric surgery.
+Dehydration is prevalent after bariatric surgery.
 Sip, sip, sip all day long.

-The clear liquids let your stomach heal and prevents you from getting sick which can also put undue pressure on your new stomach.
+The clear liquids let your stomach heal and prevent you from getting sick, which can also put undue pressure on your new stomach.